 As most small business owners know, there are lots of moving pieces keeping a business afloat, and money can get tight.
 Take steps to methodically track every business expense to avoid going over-budget, and to ensure that you know exactly where your money is being spent.
 Evaluate your budget on a monthly basis and identify what’s working, any overspending, and how you can improve.
 At first, you may spend more than you earn.
 But, if negative cash-flow is consistent, consider seeking financial help.

-Financial institutions are great resources to help small business owners.
-The NFCC’s Small Business Owner counseling initiative is in place to help small business owners take charge of their finances.
+Financial educations institutions are great resources to help small business owners.
+The NFCC’s Small Business Owner counseling initiative is in place to help small business owners take charge of their finances and manage them properly.
 Certified credit counselors will help you assess your financial situation and equip you with the knowledge to make the best financial decisions for yourself and your business.
 Don’t be afraid to ask for the help you need to thrive.

 Author Bio: Rachel Kampersal is the Marketing Communication & Programs Associate for American Consumer Credit Counseling, and a frequent contributor to TalkingCents Blog.